2023–2025 Sundhnúkur eruptions: August–September 2024 eruption

 On 22 August 2024, the sixth eruption in the ongoing volcanic series commenced at approximately 21:25 UTC, following a significant sequence of earthquakes that began more than 30 minutes earlier.
 The most substantial tremor in this series registered a magnitude of 4.1, the biggest in the area since December 2023.
 About 30 minutes after the eruption began, the newly formed fissure was estimated to be around 1.4 km in length.
 The fissure rapidly extended, reaching nearly 4 km within another 40 minutes.
 Lava flows from the fissure advanced approximately 1 km every 10 minutes within the first half an hour, with the average lava flow rate during the initial hours of the eruption estimated up to 2000 m3/s, marking the highest rate recorded in the series thus far.
 Approximately five hours after the eruption began, a new 1 km fissure opened north of the already active fissure line.
 At its peak, scientists estimate that the total extent of the eruptive fissures reached about 7 km, although not all sections were active simultaneously.
+Before the eruption began, around 21 e6m3 of magma had accumulated in the magma chamber beneath Svartsengi.

 The Blue Lagoon was safely evacuated, with approximately 1,300 guests and staff relocated without incident.
 The nearby town of Grindavík remained largely unaffected, though residents of over 20 homes were also evacuated as a precaution.
 Keflavík Airport continued normal operations, but Route 41 (Reykjanesbraut) was temporarily closed to allow emergency response teams better access.
-The road was later reopened, but with a temporary speed limit of 50 km/h between Route 43 (Grindavíkurvegur) and Route 421 (Vogavegur) due to drivers stopping on the wayside of the highway to view the eruption, creating a danger.
-Authorities were stationed near the eruption site to restrict access, as the area is considered a hazard zone.
+The road was later reopened, but with a temporary speed limit of 50 km/h between the interchanges at Route 43 (Grindavíkurvegur) and Route 421 (Vogavegur) due to drivers stopping on the wayside of the highway to view the eruption, creating a danger.
+Authorities were stationed near the eruption site to restrict access, as the area was considered a hazard zone.
+Still, many tourists gathered along Route 43 to watch the volcano, and some even walked toward the eruption.

 The Icelandic Coast Guard flew its helicopter to visualise the eruption, along with scientists.
 Favourable wind conditions during the initial days of the eruption directed volcanic gases southward, toward the ocean.
 As a result, gases from the volcano were carried with winds to countries like Scotland and Spain.
 The eruption remained visible from the Capital Region for several days and was even observable from more distant towns.
 A few days after the eruption began, the lava started to approach an old bomb practice area in Vogaheiði /is/.
 This area was used by the United States Army between 1952 and 1960 for practicing with explosives, including mortar bombs, cannonballs, and small rockets, which can be deadly within a radius of 300 m if they explode.
 Concerns arose because the area is highly polluted, and many unignited explosives remain scattered over an extremely large site.
 The lava from the eruption was monitored closely to mitigate any potential risks related to these explosives.
 The eruption caused no damage to infrastructure.